flutrakrasniqi/Data-Analysis/README.md

 To show the relationship between multiple variables in a dataset we also can use different visual representations.
 A box plot (or box-and-whisker plot) shows the distribution of quantitative data in a way that facilitates comparison between variables or across levels of a categorical variable.
 The box shows the quartiles of the dataset while the whiskers extend to show the rest of the distribution, except for points that are determined to be “outliers”.

-We can create box plots using seaborn's sns.boxplot method, but first we specify the size and the style we want our figure to have.
-For the size we need matplotlib.pyplot library:
+We can create box plots using seaborn's sns.boxplot method, but first we specify the size and the style we want our figure to have:
 ```python
 import seaborn as sns
 import matplotlib.pyplot as plt